Errors and Omissions Insurance

 For example, building design professionals, such as architects and engineers, are exposed to more risk than photographers or accountants.
 A mistake could lead to problems with the stability of a building, or cause an injury if a structure collapses.

 Depending on your state and your profession, you may need E&O coverage to get licensed or to work in your field.
-That can include real estate agents, insurance agents, lawyers, and doctors.
+That can include realtors, insurance agents, lawyers, and doctors.

-The graph below illustrates how the type of business affects what you'll pay for an errors and omissions insurance policy.
+The graph below illustrates how your type of business affects what you'll pay for an errors and omissions insurance policy.

 Average errors and omissions insurance premiums for Insureon customers by industry.